The driving force

-How money moves through the economy fascinates Derek Hoffman, ’03.
+How money moves through the economy fascinates Derek Hoffman, ’03 (above, right).

-It’s not surprising.
-His grandfather drove a Brinks truck.
-And as a teenager Hoffman looked to him as an early mentor in all things finance, from how Wall Street works to the ins and outs of public companies.
+It’s not surprising: His grandfather drove a Brinks truck.
+And as a teenager Hoffman looked to him as an early mentor in all things finance, from the machinations of Wall Street to the ins and outs of public companies.

 After earning his economics degree at U-M, Hoffman worked in media investment, wealth management, and entertainment.
 These days he is co-founder and CEO of Wall St. Cheat Sheet, a massively popular financial news site targeting the mainstream, retail investor.